stuartm2/stuartm2.github.io/_posts/2016-09-11-we-have-to-talk-about-the-motors.md

 ![](/images/quadx450/ecalc5.png)

-And finally, if I find the ESCs can cope with the 11x4.7 props *and* I upgrade them to carbon items, ecalc estimates a over 21 minutes with all the measures in the green:
+And finally, if I find the ESCs can cope with the 11x4.7 props *and* I upgrade them to carbon items, ecalc estimates over 21 minutes with all the measures in the green:

 ![](/images/quadx450/ecalc6.png)